bytecodealliance/wasmtime/cranelift/docs/testing.rst

 test.

-These tests are usually found in the :file:`tests` top-level directory where they have access to all the crates in the Cretonne repository.
+These tests are usually found in the :file:`tests` top-level directory where they have access to all the crates in the Cranelift repository.
 The :file:`lib/codegen` and :file:`lib/reader` crates have no external dependencies, which can make testing tedious.
 Integration tests that don't need to depend on other crates can be placed in :file:`lib/codegen/tests` and